wenny380/Spark/README.md

-# Spark ML - Powerlifting Regression
+# Spark ML - Linear Regression

 This project uses Apache Spark and MLlib to build a linear regression model predicting `TotalKg` in powerlifting based on various athlete attributes.